TSE-Systems/tse-analytics-docs/Writerside/topics/Bivariate-widget.md

 ![Figure: Control panel for correlation and regression analysis in the Bivariate widget](image_45.png)

->**Warning:** Only animals selected in the Animal list are considered for the calculation of correlation and regression analysis in the Bivariate widget.
-Changes regarding the selection of animals are only applied after clicking **Update**.
+> **Warning**: Only animals selected in the Animal list are considered for the calculation of correlation and regression analysis in the Bivariate widget.
+> Changes regarding the selection of animals are only applied after clicking **Update**.
 {style = 'warning'}

 The plot appearance can be edited by using the tools available in the **plot menu** at the bottom of the control panel.